valkyrie-fnd/valkyrie-site/docs/providers/evolution/index.md

 ### Wallet API

-See our wallet API (https://studio.evolution.com/api/docs) for details on how to integrate directly with Evolution RGS or integrate via Valkyrie and you'll do the job once.
+See the wallet API (https://studio.evolution.com/api/docs) for details on how to integrate directly with Evolution RGS or integrate via Valkyrie and you'll do the job once.

 ### Valkyrie integration